signet-framework/case-study/pages/case-study/background/monoliths_and_microservices.md

 ## Testing Microservices

-In order to realize the benefits of microservices, care must also be taken to ensure that independent deployability and clear ownership are maintained throughout the development life cycle.
+In order to realize the benefits of microservices, care must be taken to ensure that independent deployability and clear ownership are maintained throughout the development life cycle.
 **Testing** is an area that can be especially troublesome for microservices and requires adaptation from the traditional strategies for testing monoliths.